Antithetic Multilevel Methods for Elliptic and Hypo-Elliptic Diffusions with Applications: Introduction

 In this article we develop a new method (multilevel-based) for time discretization which is effective in both the elliptic and hypo-elliptic contexts.
 Motivated by the work in \cite{ml_anti}, we derive a new AMLMC based on the numerical scheme proposed in \cite{iguchi2} achieving weak error 2 and strong error 1 (the latter is proven in this article), which still gives an optimal computational complexity (for the forward problem).
 The method can also be simulated directly with a cost of $\mathcal{O}(\Delta^{-1})$ per-pair of levels $0<\Delta<\Delta'$.
 An AMLMC with a weak error 2 has also been investigated in \cite{nv_anti}, where they used an alternative numerical scheme with a weak error 2 and emphasized its efficiency due to the reduction of the number of time-discretizations, which is an advantage over the AMLMC that uses the truncated Milstein scheme (weak error 1).
 A comparison between our proposed AMLMC and the method by \cite{nv_anti} is given later in Section \ref{sec:weak_mlmc_scheme}.
 In addition, we show that our new methodology can be used for the filtering problem.
 Some of the state-of-the-art numerical methods for this problem are based upon particle filters (e.g.~\cite{cappe,delmoral}) related to the MLMC approach, which are termed \emph{multilevel particle filters} (MLPFs) see e.g.~\cite{mlpf,anti_mlpf}.
 Based upon the methodology developed herein, we derive a new MLPF.
+To summarize, the main contributions of this article are: \begin{itemize} \item{We introduce a locally non-degenerate scheme of weak error 2 for both elliptic and hypo-elliptic contexts, inspired by \cite{iguchi2}.
+We prove that the scheme has strong error~1.} \item{ We then develop a new AMLMC method that does not contain L\'evy areas and prove that the variance of the AMLMC estimator decays (w.r.t the step-size) at the same rate as for a discretization scheme that would achieve a strong error 2.} \item{We show how to use the new AMLMC method for filtering within the context of MLPFs.} \item{ We present numerical results to show that our method can out-perform some competing approaches.} \end{itemize} We further elaborate on some of the bullet points above.
+In the case of the forward problem, the second bullet point leads to the new \textcolor{black}{AMLMC} estimator having a cost of $\mathcal{O}(\epsilon^{-2})$ to give a MSE of $\mathcal{O}(\epsilon^2)$, $\epsilon>0$, i.e.~the method attains the optimal cost for (stochastic) Monte Carlo based methods.
+Such a MSE is also achieved by \cite{ml_anti}, however the higher rate of weak error is expected to provide efficiency gains -- verified in our numerical experiments -- due to the necessity of the use of a finite $L$ (the most precise level) in simulations.
+In the case of filtering, we compare to the MLPF approaches in \cite{mlpf,anti_mlpf}.
+In \cite{mlpf} the authors prove that, in the elliptic case, to achieve a MSE of $\mathcal{O}(\epsilon^2)$ there is a cost of $\mathcal{O}(\epsilon^{-2.5})$.
+In \cite{anti_mlpf} the authors show that in simulations to achieve a MSE of $\mathcal{O}(\epsilon^2)$ there is a cost of $\mathcal{O}(\epsilon^{-2}\log(\epsilon)^2)$; this latter MLPF corresponds to an embedding of the multilevel approach of \cite{ml_anti} within the filtering problem.